mspalti/iiif_dspace_workflows/README.md

 ```

-Here is an example of the Image API request URL from Mirador to my cantaloupe server:
+Here is an example of the Image API request URL from Mirador to the cantaloupe server:

 `https://digitalcollections.willamette.edu/image-server/cantaloupe-4.1.7/iiif/2/181c0dd2-e661-43d8-8bbc-648705bfe490/full/674,/0/default.jpg`